Magnotec1/obelisk-launcher/README.md

 <br>

 > [!CAUTION]
-> Made while assisted by AI for repetitive tasks..
-I know this is a dealbreaker for a lot of people.
+> Made while assisted by AI for repetitive tasks, I know this is often a dealbreaker

 > [!WARNING]
 > Still in active development.
 Bugs and potential data loss can happen, so back up your instances and worlds.